The Age of Quarrel: Reception and legacy

 Critical reception to The Age of Quarrel has been met with positive reviews and ratings.
 Vincent Jeffries of AllMusic awards it four-and-a-half out of five stars and claims in hindsight that "the Cro-Mags helped define the East Coast hardcore movement with their now legendary debut, Age of Quarrel."
 He later states that "Age of Quarrel is loaded with hardcore classics like 'World Peace,' 'We Gotta Know,' and 'Street Justice.'
 On these cuts and throughout the record, Mayhew presents what were at the time cutting-edge post-Motörhead punk/metal riffs, and the entire group execute their roles with passion, dexterity, and extreme focus.
 It's practically impossible to understand or appreciate New York hardcore without first spending time listening to Age of Quarrel."
+Decibel called the album a "genre landmark" and PunkNews dubbed it "inarguably one of the most influential hardcore albums of all time."
+When ranking it among the best hardcore albums of all time in 2018, NME wrote "it inspired a generation of youths to invest themselves in hardcore, and had an impact easily rivalling that of the nuclear test that adorns its front cover."

 In 2005, The Age of Quarrel was ranked number 274 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
+In 2007, Hit Parader named Age of Quarrel the 4th greatest hardcore album of all time. whilst LA Weekly dubbed it the eighth best hardcore album in 2013.
+The Village Voice ranked the album at number 2 on its 2013, list of the "Top 20 New York Hardcore and Metal Albums of All Time".
+Noisecreep also listed it as one the "Top 10 New York Hardcore Albums".